 LA Times Speed Report

-Overall speed score of 47 out of 100.
-That's pretty low.
+Overall speed score of 77 out of 100.
+That's not great.

 The Los Angeles Times is a daily newspaper that started publishing in Los Angeles in 1881 and is now based in the adjacent suburb of El Segundo.
 It has the fifth-largest circulation in the U.S. and is the largest American newspaper not headquartered on the East Coast.
 The paper focuses its coverage of issues particularly salient to the West Coast, such as immigration trends and natural disasters.
 It has won more than 40 Pulitzer Prizes for its coverage of these and other issues.
 As of June 18, 2018, ownership of the paper is controlled by Patrick Soon-Shiong.
 It is considered a newspaper of record in the U.S.